rancher/rancher.github.io/rancher/installing-rancher/installing-server/basic-ssl-config/index.md

 ## Installing Rancher Server With SSL
 ---

-In order to run Rancher Server from an https url, you will need to terminate SSL with a proxy that is capable of setting headers.
-We'll provide an outline of how to set it up with NGINX, but other tools could be used.
+In order to run Rancher server from an `https` url, you will need to terminate SSL with a proxy that is capable of setting headers.
+We've provided an example of how it could be set up with NGINX or Apache, but other tools could be used.

 ## Requirements

-Besides the typical Rancher Server [requirements]({{site.baseurl}}/rancher/installing-rancher/installing-server/#requirements), you will also need:
+Besides the typical Rancher server [requirements]({{site.baseurl}}/rancher/installing-rancher/installing-server/#requirements), you will also need:

 * Valid SSL certificate
 * DNS entries configured

 ## Launching Rancher Server

-In our configuration, all traffic will pass through the proxy and be sent over a Docker link to the Rancher Server container.
-There are alternative approaches that could be followed, but this approach is simple and translates well.
+In our example configuration, all traffic will pass through the proxy and be sent over a Docker link to the Rancher server container.
+There are alternative approaches that could be followed, but this example is simple and translates well.

-Start the Rancher Server as normal:
+Start Rancher server.
+Please note that we have added in `--name=rancher-server` to this command for linking our proxy to our Rancher server container.

 ```bash
 $ sudo docker run -d --restart=always --name=rancher-server rancher/server
 ```

-> **Note:** We are assuming that you will run your proxy in a container.
-If you are going to run a proxy from the host, you will need to expose port 8080 by adding `-p 8080:8080` to the command.
+> **Note:** In our example, we have assumed the proxy will be running in another container.
+If you are planning to run a proxy from the host, you will need to expose port `8080` by adding `-p 8080:8080` to the `docker run` command.

+If you are converting an existing Rancher instance, the upgrade to the new Rancher instance will depend on how you launched your original Rancher instance.

+* For Rancher instances using the MySQL database inside the Rancher server container, follow the [upgrade instructions]({{site.baseurl}}/rancher/upgrading/#upgrading-rancher-by-creating-a-data-container) of creating a data container and adding in the `--volumes-from=<data_container>` when launching your new Rancher server instance.
+* For Rancher instances with a [bind mounted database]({{site.baseurl}}/rancher/installing-rancher/installing-server/#bind-mount-mysql-volume), follow the [upgrade instructions for bind mounted instances]({{site.baseurl}}/rancher/upgrading/#upgrading-rancher-launched-using-bind-mounts).
-If you are converting an existing Rancher instance configured with a data volume or external DB, stop and remove the existing Rancher Server container.
-Launch the new container with `--volumes-from=<data_container>` or [external DB settings]({{site.baseurl}}/rancher/installing-rancher/installing-server/#external-db).
+* For Rancher instances launched using an external database, stop and remove the existing Rancher container.
+Launch the new container using the same [instructions for connecting to an external database]({{site.baseurl}}/rancher/installing-rancher/installing-server/#external-db).

+> **Note:** After your new Rancher server is running, please make sure to **remove** the old Rancher instance.
+Otherwise, if your machine is rebooted, your old Rancher instance will start up as we have included `--restart=always` to the `docker run` commands.

-## Nginx Configuration
+## Example Nginx Configuration

 Here is the minimum NGINX configuration that will need to be configured.
-You should customize your configuration to meet best practices.
+You should customize your configuration to meet your needs.

+### Notes on the Settings

+* `rancher-server` is the name of your rancher server container.
+When starting your rancher server container, the command must include `--name=rancher-server`.
+When starting your nginx container, the command must include `--link=rancher-server` for this exact configuration to work.
+* `<server>` can be any arbitrary name, but the same name should be used for both the http and https servers.

 ```
 upstream rancher {